Spanish Guitar Songs for Guitar – Free Sheet Music and TABs

 Flamenco music often contains song and dance.
 The guitar plays the accompaniment, with flourishes interjected.

 Many flamenco guitar techniques came about of necessity.
 Flamenco music is often loud, with singing, clapping, and the clicking of shoe heels in the dance.
 These all demanded more volume from the guitar.
-So special strumming patterns (rasgueados) and other techniques were invented.
+So a special strumming technique (rasgueados) and other techniques were invented.

 Flamenco guitarists tend to develop immaculate rhythms within the art form.
 While they add their own flare, flamenco guitarists are secondary to the dancer or singer.

-Solo Flamenco guitarists only began to gain fame in the 20th century.
+Solo flamenco guitar players only began to gain fame in the 20th century.
 Guitarists like Sabicas, Paco de Lucia, and Paco Pena, were the trailblazers.
 They helped Spanish music to be associated with the guitar worldwide.

 Flamenco is especially popular in the United States and in Japan.
 In fact, Wikipedia suggests there are currently more flamenco schools in Japan than there are in Spain.